ewe2/ewe2.ninja/content/stuff/computers/ching.md

 ---
-title: "The strange case of the ching in the unix"
 date: "2021-04-10"
-toc: true
 tags:
 - computers
 - unix
+title: The strange case of the ching in the unix
+toc: true
 ---